“I’ve come to the point where I just can’t make a movie without addressing the problem of humanity as part of an ecosystem.”

 It all started one afternoon in my uncle’s room on a hot and humid summer day in The Bronx in 1999.
 My uncle popped Princess Mononoke (Mononoke Hime) in the VCR and my brother, cousin and I sat in awe for 134 minutes.
 Then I watched it again.
 And again.
 And again.
 I fell in love with Princess Mononoke that day, and concurrently with everything that you breathed life into.

 Mononoke was different yet so familiar, like a story I knew I always needed to hear.
 There was violence, industrialization and humans juxtaposed against nature, spirits and gods.
 But it was all beautiful.
 I didn’t know who was bad and who was good.
-It was strange not knowing who to root for, but then I realized that was the point.
+It was strange not knowing who to root for, especially at 12 years old.
+But then I realized that was the point.
 It’s rare in family films that the line isn’t distinct between the hero and the villain.
-Life isn’t black and white and through your films you showed us and prepared children for the realities of the world.
+Life isn’t black and white, and through your films you showed us and prepared children for the realities of the world.